Material on this web site copyright © 1995-2006, TelePost, Inc. All rights reserved.

 Relay expansion port

-Remote controllable through TRX-Manager as well as serial servers
+Remotely controllable through serial servers

 Customization: